Donald-Besong/Bmi_VMST/readme.md

 5. Run a command the following command, changing the argument values:
 <p align="center"> python3 main_program.py --json_source=<full path to json file> --nmin=1 --nmax=4 --category=normal_weight --full_message=1 </p>
 Here are the arguments to run the code:

   json_source: This should be thevfull path to json file.
 The default is
      /src/donald_besong_bmi_package/data/data.json, relative to the root.

-     However, you can provide the full path to any json file in any location
+     However, you can provide the full path to any json file in any location.

   nmin: This is the row number from which you want to load the data.
-Default is 0
+Default is 0.

   nmax: This is the row number up to which you want to load the data.
-Default is 5
+Default is 5.

         This is because your json dataset might be too large.
 The code is optimising the reading of your json dataset with ijson.

   category:  This is the filter you require in the exercise.
              The value should be one of the following: under_weight,